percona/pmm-doc/docs/details/query-analytics.md

     - **Perfschema**
         - The query ID is based on the DIGEST (fingerprint) value from the `events_statements_summary_by_digest` table in the mysql database.

-        - DIGEST for same query could be different in different versions of MySQL
+        - The DIGEST value for the same query may differ across MySQL versions.
         - The DIGEST is generated from the query text without sensitive data (DIGEST_TEXT).

         - In MySQL 8.0 and higher, you can use the STATEMENT_DIGEST("your query") function to obtain the DIGEST (query ID) for a given query.
 See the [MySQL official documentation](https://dev.mysql.com/doc/refman/8.0/en/encryption-functions.html#function_statement-digest) for more details.